A few of my favorite things!

 Here are a few of my favorite resources for new (or experienced) plant lovers to learn things they didn’t realize they needed to know about being a plant parent.

-My number one favorite book that I recommend to absolutely everyone who wants to know the real basics about being a green thumb is The New Plant Parent by Darryl Cheng.
-This book is great for anyone just looking for a new perspective on caring for houseplants, I recommend this for beginners and experts!
+My number one favorite book that I recommend to absolutely everyone who wants to know the real basics about converting from a plant killer to a green thumb is The New Plant Parent by Darryl Cheng.
+This book is great for anyone starting out or just looking for a new perspective on caring for houseplants, I recommend this for beginners and experts!

 My new favorite way to fertilize and encourage root growth is by making my own Aloe Vera fertilizer.
 It’s like a natural “protein shake” for plants with SO many vitamins and nutrients.
 I recommend blending about 2 Tbsp of fresh Aloe Vera gel (from a plant) with a gallon of distilled or rainwater (if possible).
 I dilute this down even more and use it to water just about all of my plants, but you can leave it at this level use every other watering.
 So far my results have been amazing!
 Expect a blog post with more on this soon!